 Have fun – don’t take this too seriously.

 Negotiating a sale should be of benefit to both sides, not adversarial.
 Approach the process with a sense of adventure and enter into the social life.
-You offer can’t insult the vendor, and nothing they say to you should be taken personally.
+Your offer can’t insult the vendor, and nothing they say to you should be taken personally.
 Treat it as a game of charades.
 Even if you share few words in common, you can use gestures.
-Write your counteroffer if the seller doesn’t understand.
-Many vendors have calculators to make your offer.
-Others write on their hands if paper isn’t available.
-I’ve even spent time drawing numbers in the sand.
+Write your counteroffer if the seller doesn’t understand Many vendors have calculators to make your offer.
+Others write on their hands if paper isn’t available. (sometimes we’ve even scratched prices in the desert sand)

 Pay what it’s worth to you